Frequently Asked Questions about Jewish Life at Elon

 Is there a Hillel House at Elon?

 Yes!
 The Sklut Hillel Center opened its doors in January 2013!
 The Center includes a large open kitchen, meeting rooms, student work rooms, a comfortable lounge, and beautiful outdoor seating.
-The Center will be formally dedicated on March 3, 2013.

 Is there a Jewish Studies program at Elon?